bmhking/Parcel_value_app/README.md

 - Plot the parcels on their actual parcel map since the parcel shapefile is too large for my computer to run
 - Find a way to implement "reverse mode" - highlighting parcels with a low value per sqft
 - Explore other color schemes
+- Find other data sources where zoning, land use, and land unit data are more accurate